kontenta/kontour/docs/form-templates.md

 [old input data from the previous request](https://laravel.com/docs/helpers#method-old) will be used to repopulate the form.

+The `errors` bag should be explicitly passed to each input when using `@component` syntax.

 ## HTML ids

 The `id` attribute is set automatically on created elements that need it, and it's usually derived from the `$name` variable.
-If you get an id conflict on a page where two inputs may have the same name, e.g. in different forms, an `$idPrefix` can be passed along to each template to make the ids unique.
+If you get an id conflict on a page where two inputs may have the same name, e.g. in different forms, an `$idPrefix` can be passed to each form template to make the ids unique.

+The `idPrefix` should be explicitly passed to each input when using `@component` syntax.

 ## Input autofocus

 The variable `$autofocusControlId` can be set to the id of the input you want to `autofocus`, usually the first field with errors.
-If no `$idPrefix` is set, this conveniently corresponds to the keys in Laravel's `$errors` bag.
+If no `$idPrefix` is set, the field ids conveniently correspond to the keys in Laravel's `$errors` bag.
 It's best to set it as high up as possible in the view, before any forms are included.
 You could even set it in the controller and pass it along to the view.

+The `autofocusControlId` should be explicitly passed to each input when using `@component` syntax.

 ## Common parameters